 - $95 annual fee

-- Hyatt is moving to a more dynamic award pricing system which will charge more points for the most desirable properties during peak travel
+- Hyatt has moved to a more dynamic award pricing system which will charge more points for the most desirable properties during peak travel.

 The World of Hyatt card really let's you unlock more value from the popular loyalty program, as it offers plenty of bonus points, free-night-stay certificates and credits towards elite status.
 To start, you can earn up to 60,000 bonus points; earn the first 30,000 bonus points after spending $3,000 within three months of account opening and another 30,000 points more by earning 2x points per dollar spent on purchases (up to $15,000) within first six months of account opening.

 You also get a free-night-stay certificate each year, and a second certificate after spending $15,000 in a calendar year (on Category 1-4 Hyatt hotel or resorts).
 Other benefits include entry-level Discoverist status plus an annual five qualifying night credits each year, and two additional qualifying night credits when you spend $5,000 on your card.
 Award nights start at 5,000 points, but I find that most mid-tier properties in small and medium sized cities require 8,000 - 15,000 points per night, which is still reasonable.
 That said, Hyatt is moving to a more dynamic pricing system later this year, which will charge more points during peak seasons and fewer points during periods of low-occupancy.
 There's a $95 annual fee for this card.

 Best Premium Card: Chase Sapphire Reserve

 This popular travel rewards card is just full of features and benefits, and it recently added even more.

 - Earn 50,000 bonus points, worth $750 in travel rewards booked through Chase, after spending $4,000 on purchases within three months of account opening.